DOI-USGS/sfrmaker/docs/source/installation.rst

     * `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ is a minimal installer with a much smaller footprint, makingit ideal for creating python environments dedicated to specific tasks (a recommended practice).

-    * `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ is like Miniconda, but pre-configured to use the`Mamba`_ installer, and only the `conda-forge <https://conda-forge.org/docs/user/introduction.html>`_ channel for gettingpackages (more below).
-If the above two options don't work (for example, the Conda installer fails or gets stuck on the"solve" step), this may be your best option.
+    * `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ is like Miniconda, but pre-configured to use the `Mamba`_ installer, and only the `conda-forge <https://conda-forge.org/docs/user/introduction.html>`_ channel for getting packages (more below).
+If the above two options don't work (for example, the Conda installer fails or gets stuck on the "solve" step), this may be your best option.

 **Make sure to install Anaconda or Miniconda to your username** (not at the system level).
-More often than not, installing at the system level (for all users) seems to result in issues with library dependencies (for example, import of ``fiona`` or``rasterio`` failing because gdal isn't found).
+More often than not, installing at the system level (for all users) seems to result in issues with library dependencies (for example, import of ``fiona`` or ``rasterio`` failing because gdal isn't found).
 It is also good practice to periodically do a `clean uninstall`_ of Anaconda, which at the system level requires admin. privileges.

   * In the installer, at the “Destination Select” step, select “Install for me only.”
 It should say something about how the software will be installed to your home folder.